 Ayni Cusco bar

 If you are looking to enjoy a quieter bar away from the noise of the city, the Ayni Cusco bar, located on Calle Andres Avelino Caceres A - 6 Chanapata, is ideal for you.
-This bar has a beautiful terrace that offers a panoramic view of the city.
-Open from 6:00 PM until 12:00 AM, this bar offers you “El show del Pisco” where you can learn about the history of Pisco, they will teach you how to prepare it and you will taste the best drinks with a live show.
+Enjoy a beautiful terrace that offers a panoramic view of the city.
+Open from 6:00 PM until 12:00 AM, this bar provides you “the Pisco show” where you can learn about the history of Pisco, they will teach you how to prepare it and you will taste the best drinks with a live show.

 Frequently Asked Questions